16 Picture Books that Break the Fourth Wall

 How to Talk Like a Bear by Charlie Grandy, illustrated by Alex G. Griffiths

-You might think you’re roaring like a bear but instead of saying, “Give me your ice cream sundaes,” you accidentally said, “Go get a haircut!”
+You might think you’re roaring like a bear, but instead of saying, “Give me your ice cream sundaes,” you accidentally say, “Go get a haircut!”
+Whoops!
 Clearly, there’s a lot involved with bear talk!
-But Bear will help you get into the bear head space with yoga visualization, and leaf and termite tea.
+But Bear will help you get into the bear head space with yoga visualization and leaf and termite tea.
 Aren’t you lucky to have this helpful guide to doing whatever you want 100% of the time?
 Just like Bear.
 Or maybe, not!

 The Cutest Thing Ever by Amy Ignatow, illustrated by Hsinping Pan